 That being said, there are some essential things to remember while planning the solo trip of a lifetime.
 We’ve compiled a guide to solo glamping to make sure you feel empowered and ready to explore.
 It’s time to stop wondering about the planet we live on and get out and wander with one of these amazing trips to take alone!

-Before you go and good to know when traveling by yourself during solo glamping trip in 2021
+Before you go and good to know when traveling by yourself during a solo glamping trip in 2023

 While traveling by yourself really is an eye-opening experience that everyone should try at least once, there is a lot of information to bear in mind for you to be able to make the most of your time away and stay safe while doing so.
 Here are some of the key things to think about before your solo glamping getaway.

-- Know your destination when you travel solo .
-When you arrive, you need to know the precise location of your glamping retreat, so a general overview of the surrounding area and geography are a must.
+- Know your destination when you travel solo.
+When you arrive, you need to know the precise location of your glamping retreat, so a general overview of the surrounding area and geography is a must.
 There’s no need to waste any precious vacation time getting lost when time can be better spent elsewhere!